 In addition to delivering approximately 450,000 tonnes of carbon removals per year, the project delivers a number of other sustainable development benefits.
 These include:

 - No Poverty: The project provided job opportunities for local residents, all residents have been given an equal opportunity to participate in the project if they meet the job requirements.
 Women and vulnerable people who come from the poorest local households were not only provided with equal opportunities but also consciously ensured that they can be part of the project.

 - Gender Equality: During the project implementation, about 12,000 local herders participated in the project, of which 6,000+ are women.
 This will contribute to empower women and build community capacity in gender and sustainable grassland management.
-By being trained with the sustainable grassland management skills and participating the community activities together with other employees, women may gain more happiness compares to doing housework only, thus positive welfare outcomes for local households are more likely to be expected
+By being trained with the sustainable grassland management skills and participating the community activities together with men, women gain the skills to be able to choose their preference between outdoor work and work that is only in the home which is customary locally.

 - Climate Action: The project will generate carbon removals by increasing soil organic matter and mitigate the impact of climate change on the local ecological environment, such as slowing down the melting of snow-capped mountains.

 - Life on Land: This grassland restoration project decreases the amount of degraded land in China and restored over 160,000 hectares of grasslands for local biodiversity.
 In particular, exceptional biodiversity benefit (CCB Biodiversity Gold Level) is expected to be achieved by the project because the project zone belongs to Three River Source Region which was identified as the sites of global significance for biodiversity conservation selected on the basis of the Key Biodiversity Area (KBA) framework of vulnerability and irreplaceability.

 Our goal is to deliver 1 billion tonnes of emissions reductions by 2030